ToshioCP/Gobject-tutorial/src/sec4.src.md

 - `t_double_signal` is a static guint variable.
 The type guint is the same as unsigned int.
-It is set the with the signal id.
+It is set to the signal id returned by the function `g_signal_new`.
 - The second parameter is the type (GType) of the object the signal belongs to.
 `G_TYPE_FROM_CLASS (class)` returns the type corresponds to the class (`class` is a pointer to the class of the object).
 - The third parameter is a signal flag.